AdediranTaiwo/LITA_Class-Documentation/README.md

 # LITA_Class_Documentation

-## Project Title: E commerce Analysis
+## Project Title: My Data Analysis journey with the Incubator hub.
+It has really been an awesome moments having to learn from professionals in the field of Analyzing Data using Microsoft Excel, SQL and powerBI.

 - [Project Overview](#project-overview)
 - [Data Sources](#data-sources)